-After 15 years of recording and touring with famed urban jazz ensemble Pieces of a Dream, saxophonist Eddie Baccus, Jr. stepped out on a lush, soulful and funky Journey To Love, a song him and a fellow clevelander and songwriter Alvin Frazier wrote which Eddie exclaims Alvin made the cake and I put the icing on it!
+After 15 years of recording and touring with famed urban jazz ensemble Pieces of a Dream from 1995 to 2010, saxophonist Eddie Baccus Jr. stepped out on a lush, soulful and funky Journey To Love, a song him and a fellow clevelander and songwriter Alvin Frazier wrote which Eddie exclaims Alvin made the cake and I put the icing on it!
 Though it has been extraordinarily well received, yet never mass produced, Eddie has been considering releasing it, with Alvin as a bonus on his new project Living the dream.
 Baccus is excited about a remixed and remastered version of a collection of songs he has been working on for sometime now, which also features three new songs.
-The Cleveland born and raised, Virginia based artist will be releasing the revamped version as part of a package with his soon to be released follow-up album whose title perfectly reflects Baccus’ life and career as he reflects on the last 20 years and looks forward to the future: Living The Dream.
+The Cleveland born and raised, Virginia based artist will be releasing the album whose title perfectly reflects Baccus’ life and career as he reflects on the last 20 years and looks forward to the future: Living The Dream.

-Baccus is currently putting the finishing touches on the new album, which will feature jazz greats like keyboardist Russell Ferrante of the Yellowjackets, fellow saxmen Eric Marienthal and Elan Trotman, blues guitarist Robben Ford and a special guest appearance by Baccus’ father, organist Eddie Baccus, Sr., whose legendary resume includes stints with jazz legends Sonny Stitt, a young George Benson and Gene Ammons.
+Baccus is currently putting the finishing touches on the new album, which will feature jazz greats like keyboardist Russell Ferrante of the Yellowjackets, fellow saxmen Eric Marienthal and Elan Trotman, blues guitarist Robben Ford and a special guest appearance by Eddie Baccus Sr’ father, organist Eddie Baccus, Sr., whose legendary resume includes stints with jazz legends Sonny Stitt, a young George Benson and Gene Ammons.
 Some of the new production touches Baccus has put on the new recording living the dream include live drums throughout and live horns (featuring trobonist and horn arranger Greg Boyer, who has played with Prince, P Junk and Chuck Brown) on the Grover Washington, Jr. dedication “You’ll Be Remembered Always.”
 Brand new tracks include the nostalgic pop song “How Deep is Your Love featuring Frank McComb”, the old school R&B tune “A Night To Remember” and a soon to be determined contemporary R&B hit.